PhantomMike/100-days-of-code/log.md

+### Day 17: February 2, 2017

+**Today's Progress:** Putting aside FCC to work on sample implementation of Java app for my student's next project that parses files containing biological virus information and does interesting things with them.

+**Thoughts:** Should take one more day and then will get back to FCC and java script.

 ### Day 16: January 30, 2017

 **Today's Progress:** Started up java script section of FCC.
 Cranked through about the first 20 lessons.

-**Thoughts:** Pretty basic so far, lookking forward to learning more.
+**Thoughts:** Pretty basic so far, looking forward to learning more.
 There is a lot in this section!

 ### Day 15: January 29, 2017